Tutorial: Respond to Azure Service Bus events received via Azure Event Grid by using Azure Logic Apps

 Select Get messages from a topic subscription (peek-lock).

 Enter a name for the connection.
-For example: Get messages from the topic subscription, and select the Service Bus namespace.
+For example: Get messages from the topic subscription.

 Select your topic and subscription.